-NUR 501 Introduction to Population Health Nursing (3-0-3).
+NUR 501 Introduction to Population Health Nursing (4-0-4).

 Prerequisite: Graduate standing or permission of instructor.
+Focuses on giving voice to the role of a population health nurse expert beyond the parameters of current areas of advanced practice function.
 Addresses the philosophy and framework for population health and the care of aggregates.
 Concepts of health, disease, health promotion, and health restoration are emphasized, along with knowledge of human and cultural diversity, factors influencing health and disease states, the ethics of care, and population as community.
 There is an emphasis on the need to collect explicit population data to progress systematically through the steps of health-promotion and program-planning processes.
 Introduces the Precede-Proceed Model; theories, concepts, and models of families; communication related to population health; epidemiology; public policy; and cost containment.
+Students are supported to construct a new paradigm for nursing practice in order to articulate the role to health professionals, policy makers, community groups, and consumers.